Post-Implant Care Instructions

 If your treatment included bone grafting, you may notice facial swelling or bruising.
 These are common and usually resolve on their own within two weeks.

-At Bigmouthten Dental Clinic, Chiang Mai, implant treatments are planned and monitored by dentists experienced in implant dentistry.
-You may learn more about our clinical approach and implant-focused team here: Meet Our Implant Dentist
+At Bigmouthten Dental Clinic, Chiang Mai, implant treatments are carefully planned and monitored by dentists with specialized experience in implant dentistry.

-If you experience persistent swelling, unusual pain, or any concern during recovery, please contact our team promptly for evaluation.
+If you experience unusual pain, swelling, or have any concerns during recovery, please contact our team at (+66) 87 649 0110, via WhatsApp, or through Line: @bigmouthten for further assistance.